MEDSL/2020-elections-official/README.md

 * Counts in the race for US HOUSE District 2 in Scott County are short by a total of 184 votes across all candidates.

+## Kansas

+Added 5-17-2021.
+Local and Judicial District Court data and not included at the moment.

 ## Louisiana

 Added 4-20-2021.
 Local data not included at the moment.